axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery-long.markdown

      <tr>
       <th>But&hellip;</th>
       <td>
-       <p>But what about investing in the future?
-Owners don&rsquo;t put all their profits in the pocket, they invest it!</p>
+       <p><span class='_quotespan'>But what about investing in the future?
+Owners don&rsquo;t put all their profits in the pocket, they invest it!</span></p>
-       <p>Indeed they do and co-owners can do the same.
+       <p>Indeed many do, and co-owners can do the same.
 I make a distinction between profits and dividends, and the latter is what is left after paying all expenses, <em>including any investments</em>.
 For example, if the co-owners want to buy a $5M building, they would put up a <span class='_paradigm'>Banner</span> to accumulate that amount.
 They could decide to commit enough into the <span class='_paradigm'>Banner</span> to build up to $5M in three years.
 That amount is not to be included in the dividends.</p>
       </td>
      </tr>
      <tr>